Based In Stamford

 Over the years I’ve organised some fantastic bespoke getaways for myself and others including celebratory weekends in the English countryside for 20+ people, exploring the whole length of Vietnam and a once in a lifetime private tour around Namibia.
 It was therefore a logical step to become a Travel Counsellor and to share my knowledge and experience to help others have holidays that are just as amazing.

-The hardest question for me is ‘what’s my favourite destination?’ as I’ve visited over 60 countries and each has its own special charms.
-You can read more in my blogs but some of the most memorable moments of my travels have been microlighting over the Victoria Falls, swimming with whale sharks in Mexico, floating past turquoise icebergs in Argentina and seeing the stars in the vastness of the Kalahari.
+The hardest question for me is ‘what’s my favourite destination?’ as I’ve visited over 70 countries and each has its own special charms.
+You can read more in my blogs but some of the most memorable moments of my travels have been micro lighting over the Victoria Falls, swimming with whale sharks in Mexico, seeing the stars in the vastness of the Kalahari and most recently taking a truly incredible and life affirming cruise in Antarctica.

 You can trust me to find the trip that’s right for you, whether that’s a multi generational family holiday, a luxury cruise, a romantic city break to pop the question, the ultimate honeymoon or a blow the budget round the world trip.
 Let me know your bucket list destinations and I’ll find the best way to realise those dreams.
 And if all you want is to chill on the beach then I can arrange that too.